 The current tendency of psychedelic advocates (Like Lauren Slater in Blue Dreams) is to write as if psychedelics are just another way to approach the problem of depression and are in no way meant to take the place of Big Pharma's addictive meds.
 (Slater is so "soft" on psychiatry's failings that she even supports shock therapy - a vicious therapy that only becomes a default option thanks to America's anti-scientific outlawing of psychoactive plants.)

 How can one expect funding from a demographic for whom one's research is essentially useless?
 More than 1 in 8 Americans are addicted to SSRIs and SNRIs (1 in 4 women, according to psychiatrist Julie Holland).
-They are the folks you need to reach, not the lucky few who have little or no contact with such poisons.
+They are the folks you need to reach, not the lucky few who so far have had little or no contact with such disempowering poisons.

 If the psychedelic movement really wants to excite the depressed layperson, they will work to develop a therapy that simultaneously eases depression while weaning a patient off of their SSRI.
 This would involve, in broad strokes, a ratcheting up of psychedelic doses for the patient as SSRI intake is decreased in proportion.
 Your researchers already have one guinea pig for use in trialing such a therapy: namely myself.